 Based on available information, some of the current state sponsors of terrorism own diplomatic and consular real property in the United States.
-Syria owns four blocked properties in New York and Washington, D.C.
+As of December 31, 2020, Syria owns four blocked properties in New York and Washington, D.C.
 Iran owns 11 blocked properties in California, Illinois, Maryland, New York, Texas, and Washington, D.C.

 Bank Melli also had an interest in a building in New York, New York, through its control of Assa Corp. and Assa Co.
 Limited.
 Assa Corp. and Assa Co.
 Ltd. were designated pursuant to Executive Order 13382 in 2008, and their interests in property are blocked.
-The remainder of the interest in the building is held indirectly by an entity, the Alavi Foundation, which was recently held in legal proceedings in the Southern District of New York to be part of the Government of Iran.
-In June 2017, a jury reached a verdict in a trial relating to that building, which allows the Department of Justice to seize the building in the largest terrorism-related asset forfeiture in U.S. history, and the case is under appeal.
+The remainder of the interest in the building is held indirectly by an entity, the Alavi Foundation, which was held in legal proceedings in the Southern District of New York to be part of the Government of Iran.
+In June 2017, a jury reached a verdict in a trial relating to that building, which would have allowed the Department of Justice to seize the building in the largest terrorism-related asset forfeiture in U.S. history.
+The verdict was appealed to the U.S. Court of Appeals for the Second Circuit, vacated in part, and remanded to U.S. District Court, where it is still in active litigation.